 Depending on the emotional profile, this can prove challenging for some of us.
 If you don’t know how to limit how much the outside world can influence and control your inside world, you can reach out to professionals and learn how.

-Free yourself from the influence of others, learn how to express your emotions in a healthy way.
+Free yourself from the influence of others, and learn how to express your emotions healthily.

-As Gabor Maté writes in his bestseller When the body says no, repressing emotions over a long period of time turns into emotional stress which is directly linked to disease and illness.
+As Gabor Maté writes in his bestseller When the body says no, repressing emotions over a long time turns into emotional stress which is directly linked to disease and illness.